learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

 #1) Create a matrix of zeros that is the same size of the file
 #2) Iterate through the file: "for line in f:" Hint: using enumerate will also be required
     #3) Update each row of the matrix with the new stream of data
-    #Hint: skip the first row (its just column names, not the data.)
+    #Hint: skip the first row (it's just column names, not the data.)
 #4) Preview your results; you should now have a NumPy matrix with the data from the file

 ```

 ## Summary

 In this lab, we practiced creating NumPy arrays from both lists and rages.
-We then practiced peforming math operations like converting imperial measurements to metric measurements on each element of a NumPy array to create new arrays with new values.
-Finally, we used both of our new NumPy arrays to operate on eachother and create new arrays containing the BMIs from our arrays containing heights and weights.
+We then practiced performing math operations like converting imperial measurements to metric measurements on each element of a NumPy array to create new arrays with new values.
+Finally, we used both of our new NumPy arrays to operate on each other and create new arrays containing the BMIs from our arrays containing heights and weights.